-Electioneering is strictly prohibited at the ballot box on Election Day.
-Individuals, candidates, organizations, or other entities cannot solicit a vote, or speak to a voter, media representative, observer, or other person on the subject of marking their ballot on Election Day within 100 feet of the ballot box.
+Electioneering is strictly prohibited near the ballot drop box on Election Day.
+Individuals, candidates, organizations, or other entities cannot solicit a vote, post signage, or speak to a voter, media representative, observer, or other person on the subject of marking their ballot on Election Day within 100 feet of the ballot drop box.
 This includes the audible dissemination of information that advocates for or against a candidate on the ballot.